ayoayco/web-component-base/README.md

 ## Project Status
 It is ready for majority of cases people use custom elements for.
 If you have a cool project built on **WebComponent.io** we'd love to know!
 Please [open an issue](https://github.com/ayoayco/web-component-base/issues/new) or reach out to [Ayo](https://ayco.io/@ayo) if you want to be featured on the project website :)

-For building some complex interactions, we have a few issues that are still open: [#24 smart diffing](https://github.com/ayoayco/web-component-base/issues/24), [#15 memoization](https://github.com/ayoayco/web-component-base/issues/15), [#4 attachEffect improvements](https://github.com/ayoayco/web-component-base/issues/4)
+For building some advanced interactions, we have a few issues that are still open: [#24 smart diffing](https://github.com/ayoayco/web-component-base/issues/24), [#15 memoization](https://github.com/ayoayco/web-component-base/issues/15), [#4 attachEffect improvements](https://github.com/ayoayco/web-component-base/issues/4)

 In the mean time, if you have some complex needs, we recommend using the `WebComponent` base class with a more mature rendering approach like `lit-html`... and here's a demo for that: [View on CodePen ↗](https://codepen.io/ayoayco-the-styleful/pen/ZEwNJBR?editors=1010).

-...or you can even [use just parts](#just-the-templating) of it for your own base class: [View on CodePen ↗](https://codepen.io/ayoayco-the-styleful/pen/bGzJQJg?editors=1010).
+...or you can even [use just parts](#just-the-templating) of it for your own base class.

-## Features
-- A robust `props` API that synchronizes your components' property values and HTML attributes
-- Sensible life-cycle hooks that you understand and remember
-- Use a custom templating syntax you are already familiar with, like `lit-html` • [View on CodePen ↗](https://codepen.io/ayoayco-the-styleful/pen/ZEwNJBR?editors=1010)
-- Built-in minimal `html` function for tagged templates powered by preact's tiny (450 Bytes) [htm/mini](http://github.com/developit/htm)
-- Attach "side effects" that gets triggered on property value changes with `attachEffect` • [View on CodePen ↗](https://codepen.io/ayoayco-the-styleful/pen/ExrdWPv?editors=1011)
-- Provided out-of-the-box with [McFly](https://ayco.io/gh/McFly), a powerful no-framework framework

 ## Installation
 The library is distributed as complete ECMAScript Modules (ESM) and published on [NPM](https://ayco.io/n/web-component-base).
 Please file an issue in our [issue tracker](https://ayco.io/gh/web-component-base/issues) for problems or requests regarding our distribution.